International Conference on Climate Change

-The International Conference on Climate Change (ICCC) is a conference series organized and sponsored by The Heartland Institute which aims to bring together those who "dispute that the science is settled on the causes, consequences, and policy implications of climate change."
+The International Conference on Climate Change (ICCC) is a climate change denial conference series organized and sponsored by the American think tank The Heartland Institute.
+The conference aims to bring together those who "dispute that the science is settled on the causes, consequences, and policy implications of climate change."

 The first conference took place in 2008.

 First conference, March 2008

 The first conference was held in New York City.
 Speakers included climatologist Patrick J. Michaels and physicist S. Fred Singer.

 Nongovernmental International Panel on Climate Change

 The conference endorsed the work of the Nongovernmental International Panel on Climate Change (NIPCC), which is a group of climate change deniers led by Fred Singer that disputes the positions of the United Nations Intergovernmental Panel on Climate Change (IPCC).

 Singer prepared a critique of the IPCC Fourth Assessment Report called "Nature, Not Human Activity, Rules the Climate".
 This NIPCC report was published in March 2008 by the Heartland Institute.
 ABC News said the same month that unnamed climate scientists from NASA, Stanford, and Princeton who spoke to ABC about the report dismissed it as "fabricated nonsense."
 In a letter of complaint to ABC News, Singer said their piece used "prejudicial language, distorted facts, libelous insinuations, and anonymous smears".
 Singer also said that the anonymous scientists, "are easily identified as the well-known global warming zealots Jim Hansen, Michael Oppenheimer and Steve Schneider."